wp-plugins/crayon-syntax-highlighter/readme.txt

 1. Different themes and Live Preview under Settings > Crayon.

 == Changelog ==

+= 1.3.1 =
+* This fixes an issue that was not completely fixed in 1.3.0:
+* Removed the lookbehind condition for escaping $ and \ for backreference bug

 = 1.3.0 =
 * Recommended upgrade for everyone.